Kilreth/DungeonDelve/README.md

 * WASD or arrow keys to move
 * Shift to sprint
-* Left-click to drop a breadcrumb
+* Left-click or Space to drop a breadcrumb
-    * (1, 2, 3 to choose color)
+    * (1, 2, 3 or scroll wheel to change color)
-* E to pick up breadcrumbs in front of you
+* Right-click or E to pick up breadcrumbs
 * Walk over a key to pick it up
 * *Collect all keys to clear the dungeon!*
 <!-- -->